python-jsonschema/hypothesis-jsonschema/README.md

 #### 0.9.0 - 2019-05-21
 - Supports merging schemas for overlapping `patternProperties`, a significant performance improvement in most cases.
+- If the `"type"` key is missing, it is now inferred from other keys rather than always defaulting to `"object"`.
+- Fixed handling of complicated numeric bounds.

 #### 0.8.2 - 2019-05-21
 - Improve performance for object schemas where the min and max size can be